benjamin-keil-crypto-worx/npm-worx/l4js/README.md

 ## Options

-There are couple of options you can provide when you instantiate a simpleLog instance
+There are couple of options you can provide when you instantiate a l4js instance

 | name          | description                                                                                  |
 | :------------ | :------------------------------------------------------------------------------------------- |